UniMath/agda-unimath/src/category-theory/isomorphisms-in-precategories.lagda.md

     is-prop-iso-Precategory is-prop-hom-C-x-y
 ```

-### When `hom x y` and `hom y x` are propositions, it suffices to provide a homomorphism in each direction to construct an isomorphism
+### When `hom x y` and `hom y x` are propositions, it suffices to provide a morphism in each direction to construct an isomorphism

 ```agda
 module _